 Strategic Management enables you to discern a company's potential, find new market opportunities, and develop a clear plan to achieve growth and success.

 Waikato offers teaching qualifications that cover early childhood, primary and secondary education.
 They can be studied with a specialisation in bilingual and immersion teaching and can lead to wide and exciting career options including educational research, management training, counselling or teaching overseas.
+The Bachelor of Teaching is a three-year qualification, while the one-year Graduate Diploma in Teaching suits prospective teachers who already have an undergraduate degree.

 Papers are taught in a variety of ways, including by Tauranga based University of Waikato and Toi Ohomai Institute of Technology academic staff or by Hamilton based academic staff teaching either by video conference link from Hamilton or travelling to Tauranga to teach in person.